BKinya/Android-FAQ/README.md

 ### How'd I stay updated with the latest trends in the Android development ecosystem?
-- Attending major conferences like Google I/O, Android Dev Summit, Kotlin Conf', Droidcon conferences across the world.
-Updates and new developemnt are announced during the conferences.
+- Attending major conferences like Google I/O, Android Dev Summit, Kotlin Conf', and Droidcon conferences across the world.
+Updates and new developments are announced during the conferences.
 - Follow top Android Developers on Twitter, and LinkedIn.
 - Attend developer meetups.
 Check out [Android254](https://twitter.com/254androiddevs), [Kotlin Kenya](https://twitter.com/kotlinkenya) if in Nairobi, Kenya
 - Listen to Android Podcasts.
 Some of my favourites are [Android Developers Backstage](http://adbackstage.libsyn.com), [Fragmented Podcast](https://fragmentedpodcast.com)